josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Let's take layoffs, as an example.

 In order to be an AI optimist, it seems to me you'd have to believe yours is not among the jobs that risk being automated or downsized, and that you aren't among the countless workers staring down displacement.
 After all, how could you feel enthusiastic about a threat to your own livelihood?<footnote>AI's ability to replace workers is overstated, it should be noted.
-It's can handle some tasks, of course, but workers do—and are—a great deal more than the sum of a task list, as some companies who have been forced to re-hire after layoffs have already discovered.
+It can handle some tasks, of course, but workers do—and are—a great deal more than the sum of a task list, as some companies who have been forced to re-hire after layoffs have already discovered.
 Unfortunately, however, most executives still don't seem to be deterred from trying.</footnote>

 You'd need to be high enough in the org chart; far enough up the pyramid; advanced enough along the career ladder.